AsmitaChoudhry10/plant-ghar/README.md

 Plant Ghar is a responsive plant shopping website built using HTML,CSS.The website showscases different plants with a clean,attractive,and user-friendly design.

 ## Features
-Responsive design
+-Responsive design
-Beautiful Homepage
+-Beautiful Homepage
-Plant cards
+-Plant cards
-About section
+-About section
-Modern UI using CSS
+-Modern UI using CSS

 ## Technology Used
-HTMl
+-HTML
-CSS
+-CSS